 Another wonderful example of public art in Yarmouth.
 I do love peonies so jumping for joy at the sight of these gorgeous larger-than-life blooms seemed appropriate.

 Yarmouth is and was a marine-focused town.
 The Lost to the Sea Memorial pays tribute to those who’ve lost their lives to the deep.
-Names of the lost are displayed on panels behind the bronze ship’s wheel, some dating as far back as the 1800s.
+Names of the lost are displayed on panels behind the bronze ship’s wheel.
+Some of the names date as far back as the 1800s.

 Downtown Yarmouth is home to several colorful buildings, making a great backdrop for anyone taking a Yarmouth walking tour.
-Like in Newfoundland and other Atlantic provinces where fishing was once the major industry, many homes and buildings are colorfully painted.
+Fishing was once the major industry here and many homes and buildings are colorfully painted.
 This made it easier for fisherman returning to shore to spot their homes and loved ones.

 Will stop for colorful fishing buoys and cabins!
 We found this gorgeous scene on our way out to Cape Forchu Lighthouse, and it made for a beautiful photo opportunity, don’t you think?